Abstract cone operators and Lipschitz rigidity for scalar curvature on singular manifolds: Lipschitz rigidity for spherical suspensions of low regularity metrics

 has empty intersection with $ [-\tfrac{1}{2}, + \tfrac{1}{2}]$.
 Since these spectra are independent of the choice of the smooth background metric $\gamma$, we can henceforth assume without loss of generality that this property holds for the choice $\delta := \gamma$.

-\begin{proof}[Proof of Proposition \ref{prop:IndexFormula}] We construct a continuous deformation of $\bar \Dirac_E^+$ through Fredholm operators to a Dirac operator on a smooth Riemannian manifold with conical singularities.
-This case has been treated in \cite{Chou}.
+\begin{proof}[Proof of Proposition \ref{prop:IndexFormula}] We construct a continuous deformation of $\bar \Dirac\vphantom{\Dirac}^+_E$ through Fredholm operators to a Dirac operator on a smooth Riemannian manifold with conical singularities whose index can be computed by the results in \cite{Chou}.

 Let $\varphi \in C^{\infty}((0,\pi), \RR)$ be a smooth positive function such that $\varphi(r) = r$ for $r \in (0,1)$ and $\varphi(r) = \pi - r$ for $r \in (\pi-1,1)$.
 For $t \in [0,1]$, set $\sigma_t := t\varphi(r) + (1-t) \sin(r)$ and consider the warped product metric on $\susp M$ given by